 Providers are responsible for ensuring that all client information, including addresses and demographic data, is accurate and meets State reporting requirements for Client Statistical Information (CSI).
-Providers must have processes for checking/updating client data and making the necessary corrections.
+Providers must have processes for checking/updating client data and following the appropriate procedures when data corrections are needed.
+(See Section I)